brodieG/aammrtf/README.md

 $ git diff --no-index tests/test-add.Rout*
 ```

+### Extra Features

+The `"_helper"` subfolder contains some additional functions that can be sourced
+from within test files.

 ## Why?
 Does It Work In Practice?

 I migrated `{diffobj}` to this test framework for three reasons: